Keyran-H/ROS-2DOF-adaptive-control/README.md

 # Adaptive Control of a 2DOF Planar Robot

 This repository comprises two ROS packages, each containing a custom ros_control controller example and a folder comprising matlab scripts used for processing and visualising data.
 The ros_control ROS packages are:
-- adaptive_controller: This is used to simulate a torque control 2DOF robot in Gazebo using a gradient descent adaptive controller.
+- adaptive_controller: This is used to simulate a torque controlled 2DOF Planar robot in Gazebo using a gradient descent adaptive controller.
-- novel_adaptive_controller_paper: This is used to simulate a torque control 2DOF robot in Gazebo using a novel adaptive controller from [this](https://www.sciencedirect.com/science/article/abs/pii/S0921889013001887) paper.
+- novel_adaptive_controller_paper: This is used to simulate a torque controlled 2DOF humanoid robot arm in Gazebo using the novel adaptive controller from [this](https://www.sciencedirect.com/science/article/abs/pii/S0921889013001887) paper.

 # Running the simulations